IrynaKosenko/library_localhost/readme.md

+## RUN in terminal

 $ npm install

 ------------------------------------------------

 RUN this commands in your database:

-# create database or add your database to .env file
+## create database or add your database to .env file

 create database if not exists library;

-# create user or add your user ti .env file
+## create user or add your user to .env file

 CREATE USER 'userIryna'@'localhost' IDENTIFIED by 'test';